function setup() {

 }

-- Generates a random x position anywhere across the canvas width, so raindrops spawn at different horizontal positions
+- Picks a random horizontal position anywhere across the canvas width.

-- Creates a new Raindrop object with the random parameters and adds it to the raindrops array
+- Creates a new Raindrop object with these random properties and adds it to the raindrops array so draw() will update and render it.

 function playRaindropNote() {